Adisu Massala: Political career

 Masala was elected to the Knesset in the 1996 elections on the Labor Party list.
 However, he was one of three MKs to break away from the party to form One Nation, led by Amir Peretz.
 Adisu was placed fourth on the party's list for the 1999 elections, but lost his seat as the party won only two seats.

-He was placed fourth on the One Nation list again for the 2003 elections, but the party won only three seats.
+He was placed fourth on the One Nation list again for the 2003 elections, but was not elected as the party won only three seats.